 - Shipping to most places in Canada is around $40 USD

 - Any questions?
 Call M-F 10-4 PST - 760 729 0620

 A: No. The keyboard this case is designed to work with is sold by Apple.

 Q: Does this case work with the 3rd generation, 2018 12.9 iPad Pro?

-A: No. This case works with the1st and 2nd generation 12.9 iPad Pros sold before October, 2018.
+A: No. This case works only with the 1st and 2nd generation 12.9 iPad Pros sold before October, 2018.

 Looking for tips on choosing the best leather Apple tablet folios.
 Check the "How To" blog post here.